Education

 following five steps.

-should start with plausible reasoning, provide the information about how the
+textbook should start with plausible reasoning, provide the information

-approach), discuss which one works, which one does not work, and why it
+advanced approach), discuss which one works, which one does not work, and

-works or does not work; after some try and errors, the theorist hit upon an
+why it works or does not work; after some try and errors, the theorist hit

 systematically studied the problem using the new theory (recording all the